natesilva/node-docserver/README.md

 #### cache

 Override the caching subsystem.
 The default uses an in-memory cache.

+To disable caching, set this to `false`.
+(You must use `false`.
+“Falsy” values like `0` or `undefined` will not work.)

-No other subsystems are provided, but it’s not too hard to write your own.
-(There is an example using Redis in the `examples` subdirectory.)
+No other subsystems are provided, but there is an example using Redis in the `examples` subdirectory.

 example: `{cache: YourCacheClass}`